Holms2009/factory-chat/README.md

 # Template №1

-This is a project template based on React, TypeScript, Vite and TailwindCSS
+This is a project template based on React, TypeScript, Vite and CSS-Modules